AmandineHerrada/amandineherrada.github.io/content/talks/Congress/index.md

 location: Europe

 summary: All past and coming conferences where I present a poster or slides.
-abstract: '
+abstract: 'All past and coming conferences where I present a poster or slides:\r
 - 15th seminar in Ecology & Behavior, Strasbourg 2022 (Poster)\r\n
-- CEPA6, Tours 2023 (Oral presentation)
+- CEPA6, Tours 2023 (Oral presentation)\n
 - NSO, Lund 2024 (Oral presentation)
 - SFE², Lyon 2024 (Oral presentation)
 - SEB, Antwerp 2025 (Oral presentation) to come'